w3c/wot/IG-SP/SecurityPrivacyChallenges.md

 * *Web-of-Things*: also concerned with physical goods e.g. cars, lighting devices, smoke sensors, thermostats, wind turbines where reproduction, relocation of item instances comes at cost

 ####Sustaining: more tedious
-* *Traditional Web and office IT*: system updating/patching straight-forward
+* *Traditional Web and office IT*: system updating/patching straight-forward.
+Keeping all components of a system up-to-date is feasible
-* *Web-of-Things*: system updating/patching not straight-forward (e.g. firmware on constrained network devices)
+* *Web-of-Things*: system updating/patching not straight-forward (e.g. firmware on constrained network devices).Keeping all components of a system up-to-date during their lifetime may be hard (note that physical things can have a long lifetime, for instance 10-20 years in case of critical infrastructure components, software components in general and cryptographic algorithms in particular could become outdated during their lifetime)

 # Exercising control
 Generalizations are needed: